renovatebot/github-action/README.md

 ## Options

 Options can be passed using the inputs of this action or the corresponding environment variables.
 When both are passed, the input takes precedence over the environment variable.
-For the available environment variables see the Renovate [Self-Hosted Configuration](https://docs.renovatebot.com/self-hosted-configuration/) docs.
+For the available environment variables, see the Renovate [Self-Hosted Configuration](https://docs.renovatebot.com/self-hosted-configuration/) docs.

 ### `configurationFile`

 Configuration file to configure Renovate.
-The supported configurations files can be one of the configuration files listed in the Renovate Docs for [Configuration Options](https://docs.renovatebot.com/configuration-options/) or a JavaScript file that exports a configuration object.
+The supported configurations files:

+- one of the configuration files listed in the Renovate Docs for [Configuration Options](https://docs.renovatebot.com/configuration-options/)
+- or a JavaScript file that exports a configuration object

 For both of these options, an example can be found in the [example](./example) directory.

 The configurations that can be done in this file consists of two parts, as listed below.
 Refer to the links to the [Renovate Docs](https://docs.renovatebot.com/) for all options.

 1. [Self-Hosted Configuration Options](https://docs.renovatebot.com/self-hosted-configuration/)
 2. [Configuration Options](https://docs.renovatebot.com/configuration-options/)

 The [`branchPrefix`](https://docs.renovatebot.com/configuration-options/#branchprefix) option is important to configure and should be configured to a value other than the default to prevent interference with e.g. the Renovate GitHub App.

 If you want to use this with just the single configuration file, make sure to include the following two configuration lines.
 This disables the requirement of a configuration file for the repository and disables onboarding.

 ```js
   onboarding: false,